-Following the "Tailhook Scandal," Hipp was named by Secretary of Defense Dick Cheney to be the Principal Deputy General Counsel of the Navy.
-As the Navy's number two lawyer, Hipp's responsibilities involved all aspects of legal interest to the Navy, including government contracts, ethics, environmental and counter-narcotics law.
+Following the "Tailhook Scandal," Hipp was named by Secretary of Defense Dick Cheney to be the Principal Deputy General Counsel of the U.S. Navy.
 Hipp served in this capacity until January 1993.

 Hipp is a veteran of the U.S. Army and served on active duty in both Operation Desert Storm and Operation Restore Democracy.
 He is a recipient of the Bronze Star Medal.
 He continues to speak on defense issues at public forums across the country and writes a regular column for Newsmax on International Policy.
 His book, “The New Terrorism: How to Fight It and Defeat It,” was published in February 2015.
 One hundred percent of all proceeds go to scholarships for the children of fallen Guardsmen and Guardsmen wounded in action in the War on Terror.
 All scholarships are being administered by the National Guard Educational Foundation (NGEF).